-So since I have been here, just more than eight years, I have tried everything to win the battle against pollen.
+Since I have been in the Carolinas, for just more than eight years, I have tried everything to win the battle against pollen.
 Here is a list of the various things I have tried:

 - Day time anti-histamine